dedbox/racket-algebraic/README.md

 ```

 The products `Just` and `Nothing` can be matched against directly or they
-can be used to construct instances.
-An instance is a transparent data
+can be used to construct instances of the products.

-structure that resembles a tagged tuple.
+An instance is a transparent data structure that resembles a tagged tuple.
 Algebraic Racket imposes no restrictions on the type or number of
 arguments accepted by a product.